-- Representing civil rights groups, Center attorneys helped win court rulings to block harsh voter ID laws in South Carolina and Texas that could have made it harder for hundreds of thousands to cast ballots.
+- Representing civil rights groups, Center attorneys helped win court rulings to block harsh voter ID laws and voter registration restrictions, which could have made it harder for hundreds of thousands to cast ballots.

-- The Center led an extensive public opinion research project on attitudes toward voting.
-Over 300 organizations used this cutting edge research to help win victories in Colorado, Minnesota, and elsewhere.
+- We led an extensive public opinion research project on attitudes toward voting.
+Hundreds of organizations have used this cutting edge research to help win victories nationwide.